Linear Dimensionality Reduction: Complements on

 \subsection{Statistical approach}

+The statistical approach to PCA is a complex topic with many guises.
+Some rely on empirical distributions, without inference, and some rely on inference, with or without latent variables.
+Some are presented here.

-Let us have $p$ random variables $X_1, \ldots,X_p$ observed each on $n$ independent items.
-The $n$ observations for variable $j$ are the column $j$ of a matrix $X$, which is itself the realization of a random variable, the joint law of the $X_j$.
-The variables $X_j$ are assumed to be centered: $\E(X_j)=0$. \PCA at rank $r$ is about finding $r$ independent linear combinations of the $X_j$ which have maximum variance.
+\nS Statistical approach has been set first with data sets being realisation of random variables.
+Let us have a $p-$variate random variable (rv) $X=(X_1, \ldots,X_p)$ with zero mean: $\E(X)=(0, \ldots,0)$, observed on $n$ independent items .
+A typical example is a $p-$variate Gaussian distribution with zero mean and $\Sigma$ as variance-covariance matrix.
+The $n$ observations for variable $X_j$ are the column $j$ of a matrix $X$.
+Each variable $X_j$ is centered: $\E(X_j)=0$. \PCA at rank $r$ is about finding $r$ independent (non correlated) linear combinations $\widetilde{X_k} = Xu_k = \sum_{j=1}^p u_{kj}X_j$, $u_k \in \R^p$, $1 \leq k \leq r$, of the $X_j$ which have maximum variance under the constrain $\|u_k\|=1$.
+Here, means, variances, covariances are sample mean, sample variances and sample covariances.
+Statistical PCA relies on the observation that the sample variance of a realisation $x \in \R^p$ of a centered $p-$variate rv is proportional to the square of its Frobenius norm: if $\E(x)=0$, $\var x \propto \|x\|^2=\langle x,x\rangle$.

-\nS Let us denote as in \cite{Anderson1958} the variance-covariance of $X$ as $\Sigma$, which is standard in statistics\footnote{$\Sigma$ is the standard notation for the diagonal matrix of singular values of a givan matrix as well.
+\nS Let us denote as in \cite{Anderson1958} the variance-covariance of $X$ as $\Sigma$, which is standard in statistics\footnote{$\Sigma$ is the standard notation for the diagonal matrix of singular values of a given matrix as well.
 Confusion can easily be avoided from context.}: $\Sigma=X^\t X$ as $X$ is centered.
-There is no need for the random variables $X_j$ to be Gaussian, although some more can be said if they are Gaussian.
+There is no need for the random variable $X$ to be Gaussian, although some more can be said if it is Gaussian.
 Let $u \in \R^p$ and let us consider the r.v. $Xu = \sum_ju_jX_j$.
 It is centered as $\E(Xu) = \sum_ju_j\E(X_j)=0$, and its variance is